What are discretionary expenses and why should businesses pay attention to them?

 These days, workplace enhancements have changed.
 With many people working remotely, companies offer perks such as equipment allowances, home office upgrade allowances, and upskilling opportunities.

-While these allowances are essential in attracting top talent, they are under your control.
+While these allowances are essential in attracting top talent, they are not considered mandatory spending.
 You can moderate your spending depending on the type of talent you wish to attract, making these expenses fully discretionary.

 Budgeting for discretionary expenses involves using systems to monitor and track your discretionary spending.
 If you fail to monitor it, you might find expenses increasing too quickly, leaving you with unsustainable margins and no emergency fund for your business.

 Here are five ways to avoid such a situation and reduce discretionary spending getting out of control.